sap-dcom/hands-on-ai/README.md

-# Building Real-World AI Agents with Cline and MCP
+# Building Real-World Applicaitons with Cline, MCP and Skills

 This guide provides step-by-step instructions for setting up the prerequisites needed for MCP (Model Context Protocol) server creation on macOS and Windows.